 Graphic designers squirm at the thought of stock photography.
 There’s something vaguely uncomfortable about the artificial families, the glowing model smiles, the strange specificity of the images.
 Nevertheless, the genre permeates our visual culture, and stands as a placeholder for what stuff looks like, be it the concept of “businesspeople,” “wedding,” or “family.”

 Despite the vast reaches of the genre, stock photography is overwhelmingly white.
-Yet the because of the “default” nature of the white race, this uniformity in a genre that means to document every niche element of the human experience goes mostly unnoticed.
+Yet the because of the “default” perception of the white race, this uniformity goes mostly unnoticed, even in a genre that means to document every niche element of the human experience

 Most stock photography websites use extensive tagging.
 Images of white models rarely mention their race, ethnicity, or nationality, and focus more on what they represent.
 In images of people of color, the model's race is almost always tagged, often alongside concepts like "ethnic" or "diversity."